-A. Specifying QoS Test Execution States
+3.2.
+Specifying QoS Test Execution States

 Validating QoS test correctness requires evaluating a DRE system's state and QoS properties over its complete lifetime, i.e., from the time the system is deployed to the time it shuts down.
-This is necessary because QoS properties, such as latency and end-to-end response time, often fluctuate over time due to system dynamics and hardware/software contention.
-There can also be states that the DRE system must reach (and maintain) to evaluate QoS properties properly, e.g., ensuring a component has received the correct number of events within a time period to ensure end-to-end response time is evaluated under the expected workload.
+This evaluation is necessary because QoS properties, such as latency and end-to-end response time, often fluctuate over time due to system dynamics and hardware/software contention.
+There can also be states that the DRE system must reach (and maintain) to evaluate QoS properties properly, e.g., a component receiving the correct number of events within a time period to evaluate end-to-end response time is under expected workload conditions.